A simple and delicious recipe for basic crêpes, or thin French pancakes. Recipe with step-by-step photos.

 - 200 g (1 1/3 cup) plain flour (all-purpose flour)

 - 600 ml (2 1/3 cup) full cream milk (whole milk)

 - 2 eggs

-- butter, for frying
+- unsalted butter, for frying

-- Cover the bowl with clingfilm and leave the batter to rest for at least 1 hour, or overnight in the fridge.
+- Leave the batter to rest at room temperature for at least 1 hour, or overnight in the fridge.

 - Pour about 60 ml (1/4 cup) of batter into the pan and quickly swirl the pan so that the batter covers the whole surface of the pan.

-- Remember to melt about ½ teaspoon of butter each time before adding the batter to the pan – it is the butter which helps the crêpes to cook and brown.
+- Remember to melt some butter each time before adding the batter to the pan – it is the butter which helps the crêpes to cook and brown.